scrime-u-bordeaux/praetorian-l-inconnue-2024/README.md

-# Max patch for PRAETORIAN's 2024 spatialized live show
+# Max/MSP patch developed for Praetorian's 2024 spatialized live show

 ### instructions

-open `Praetorian-Around-Space.maxpat` with Max (made with Max 8) and have a look at it.
+open `max/Praetorian-Around-Space.maxpat` with Max (made with Max 8) and have a look at it.

 ### disclaimer